 An even more severe problem arises from Cinque’s observation of universal ordering constraints, which make little sense from the point of view of cultural evolution of a learned system: “many potential orders are never found [...] which poses a puzzle for any culturally based account.”
 (Cinque 2013: 17)

 DAVE 2 OR EXAMPLES OF REAL AND NEVER FOUND ORDERINGS OF DET NUM ADJ NOUN.
 RENDERED IN ENGLISH

-We can be very succinct also on point 2 (specific brain activations for language, different from brain activations for other cognitive processes)
+2. There are specific brain activation patterns for language, different from brain activations for other cognitive processes.

-Musso, Moro et al. (Musso et al., 2003) have shown activation of Broca’s region when subjects are checking the correct or incorrect applications of real grammars, but inactivation of that area when they check for correct or incorrect applications of arbitrary (in fact linguistically impossible) grammars.
+A cardinal example: Musso, Moro et al. (Musso et al., 2003) have shown activation of Broca’s region when subjects are checking the correct or incorrect applications of just learned real grammars, but inactivation of that area when they check for correct or incorrect applications of arbitrary (in fact linguistically impossible) grammars.
 Logarithmically increasing activation of specific brain areas has been ascertained for real sentences and jabberwocky sentences as contrasted with word lists and number sequences (Pallier, Devauchelle, & Dehaene, 2011; Perani et al., 1996).

-On point 3, a vast literature on various kinds of aphasias selectively bearing on specific kinds of syntactic forms (notably object relatives, object gaps and object clefts) and on selective losses of kinds of lexical elements (verbs but not nouns, nouns but not verbs, names of persons only, names of famous monuments only, names of Countries only and so on) (Semenza, Zettin, & Borgo, 1998) show the high specifity and modularity of language, at different levels (Curtiss, 2013).
+3. There is a vast literature on various kinds of aphasias selectively bearing on specific kinds of syntactic forms (notably object relatives, object gaps and object clefts) and on selective losses of kinds of lexical elements (verbs but not nouns, nouns but not verbs, names of persons only, names of famous monuments only, names of Countries only and so on) (Semenza, Zettin, & Borgo, 1998) show the high specifity and modularity of language, at different levels (Curtiss, 2013).
 As to the mirror image of such deficits, when language is either intact (as in Williams Syndrome (Zukowski, 2005, (2003)) or even enhanced (Smith & Tsimpli, 1995, 1997; Smith, Tsimpli, & Ouhalla, 1993; Tsimpli & Smith, 1998) in subjects with impaired general cognitive abilities.
+(For general review of many more such double dissociations, see CurtissXXX, Van Dely….StromswoldXXX)

+In brief, there are numerous language structural specific phenomena that resist external explanation, enough to show that language has a unique cause.
+This is not to say that no universal properties of attested languages may have some specific cognitive explanations, (See the next section for a discussion of some of these.)

-Let’s now come to specific critiques of the target article.
+II We now turn to specific critiques of the target article.

-C&C present two main points: 1a) working memory constraints account for many features of sentence processing during comprehension; 1b) these features in turn can account for a variety of universal properties of language.
-2a) Thus, learning a language is actually learning a set of rapidly deployable recoding templates and processes; 2b) And what appears to be “structure” of language is actually culturally and historically determined.
+C&C present two main points, each with two steps: 1a) working memory constraints account for many features of sentence processing during comprehension; 1b) these features in turn can account for a variety of universal properties of language.
+2a) Thus, learning a language is actually learning a set of rapidly deployable recoding templates and processes; 2b) and what appears to be “structure” of language is actually culturally and historically determined.